-Why a Video Monitor is a Game Changer for Parents
+Why a Video Monitor is a major upgrade for Parents

 The primary appeal of a video monitor lies in its ability to go beyond mere sound.
 While an audio-only device can alert you to cries, a video monitor lets you see what’s happening.
 Is your baby fussing in their sleep or genuinely awake?
 Are they tangled in a blanket, or simply kicking their legs happily?
 Visual confirmation answers these questions instantly, reducing unnecessary trips to the nursery and allowing you to differentiate between a self-soothing moment and a real need for intervention.
 This visual assurance fosters greater parental calm and, surprisingly, can even lead to better sleep for you, knowing you can check on your baby with just a glance.